 Elected officials, state policymakers, Colorado state agency staff, nonprofit leaders, and industry representatives led a virtual panel discussion on meeting the state’s bold renewable energy goals.
 Panelists highlighted the job creation and economic benefits associated with developing the state’s wind and solar resources and how responsible transmission development is critical to the future of renewable energy in the state.
 Panelists also explored the various policy, political, and technical challenges facing Colorado’s clean energy leadership.

-Joining the event were PUC commissioners, state representatives, county commissioners, local governments, nonprofits, union leaders, renewable energy developers, land trusts, journalists, academics, and numerous other stakeholders, over 90 attendees tuning in.
+Joining the event were PUC commissioners, state representatives, county commissioners, local governments, nonprofits, union leaders, renewable energy developers, land trusts, journalists, academics, and numerous other stakeholders, with over 90 attendees tuning in.

 Watch a recording of the panel discussion here.